ShineyDev/github/README.rst

 #.
 Easy to use, modern Pythonic API using ``async``/``await`` syntax.
 #.
 100% coverage of the supported GitHub API.
 #.
-All user-facing objects and methods are `documented <https://githubpy.readthedocs.io/en/latest/>`_.
+All user-facing objects and methods are documented `here <https://githubpy.readthedocs.io/en/latest/>`_.

 Installation